 No longer than 5 days.

-Can I use the ham bone when making soup?
+Can I use ham bone when making soup?

 You could but I don’t like the taste.

 This ham is perfect for any gathering.
-It is rich in juiciness, tender, moist and light on salt.
+It is easy, juicy, tender, moist and not salty.

 - 10 pounds Spiral Sliced Bone-in Ham Naturally Hickory Smoked with Brown Sugar Glaze Packet Included 1 Ham